 D'Amore-McKim School of Business Distinguished Professor Paula Caligiuri | Faculty Fellow, University Scholars Program

 Professor Caligiuri is a D’Amore-McKim School of Business Distinguished Professor of International Business and Strategy where she researches and teaches in the area cultural agility and global leadership development.
-Named as one of the most prolific authors in international business, Caligiuri has authored or co-authored several article and books – including Cultural Agility: Building a Pipeline of Successful Global Professionals.
+Named as one of the most prolific authors in international business, Caligiuri has authored or co-authored several articles and books – including Cultural Agility: Building a Pipeline of Successful Global Professionals.
 As a consultant, Paula works extensively with leading organizations on topics related to the selection and development of culturally agile professionals.
 Across a wide range of industries, Caligiuri works with private sector, military, and non-profit organizations in the United States, Asia, Australia, and Europe.
 Paula is a frequent expert guest on CNN where she had a bi-weekly segment called Reclaim Your Career.

 Professor of Biology Erin Cram | Faculty Fellow, University Scholars Program